• Key Differences

 difference between null hypothesis and alternative hypothesis

-6. Difference between Null and Alternative Hypothesis
+6. Null Hypothesis and Alternative Hypothesis: Explained

 difference between null hypothesis and alternative hypothesis